talierose/shelf-help/README.md

 # shelf-help
-What shall I do next?
+What to do?
+What to do?